AryanMithbawkar/Walmart-Sales-Forecast-EDA-and-Model-Building-RFR-and-ANN-/README.md

 3. Model Training and Evaluation: Train and evaluate models using the scripts or notebooks provided.

 + Model Training and Evaluation
   Train and evaluate models using the scripts or notebooks provided.
-This project includes implementations of RandomForestRegressor, Linear Regression, Polynomial Regression, Ridge, Naive Bayes Regression, Logistic Regression, and Lasso for sales forecasting.
+This project includes implementations of RandomForestRegressor, Linear Regression, Polynomial Regression, Ridge, and Lasso for sales forecasting.

   - RandomForestRegressor: An ensemble method that uses multiple decision trees to improve prediction accuracy and control over-fitting.
   - Linear Regression: A basic predictive analysis technique that shows the relationship between two variables by fitting a linear equation.
   - Polynomial Regression: Extends linear regression by considering polynomial features, allowing it to model nonlinear relationships.
   - Ridge Regression: Ridge Regression (also known as Tikhonov regularization) is a technique used to analyze multiple regression data that suffer from multicollinearity.
 It adds a penalty on the size of coefficients to prevent overfitting.
-  - Naive Bayes Regression: A probabilistic model based on Bayes' theorem, useful for classification tasks transformed into regression problems.
-  - Logistic Regression: Primarily used for classification, but in this context, adapted for binary or categorical outcomes in sales forecasting.
   - Lasso Regression: Lasso Regression (Least Absolute Shrinkage and Selection Operator) is similar to Ridge Regression but includes a penalty term that can drive some coefficients to zero.
 This makes it useful for feature selection in high-dimensional datasets.